FrancescoBorzi/TC-JSON-API/INSTALL.md

 `DB_PASSWORD=yourpassword`

 Note: **setting all databases is not mandatory**, just set the databases that you need.

+- Run the follow command to generate the users table

+`php artisan migrate`

 If everything is ok you should be able to correctly open [http://localhost/TC-JSON-API/public/index.php](http://localhost/TC-JSON-API/public/index.php).